-A thread is a single logically distinct (i.e., having a globally unique ID) locus of control flow movement that extends and retracts through local and (potentially) remote objects.
 A thread carries its execution context as it transits node boundaries, including its scheduling parameters (e.g., time constraints, execution time), identity, and security credentials.

-The propagated thread context is intended to be used by node schedulers for resolving all node-local resource contention among threads such as that for node's physical (e.g., CPU) and logical (e.g., locks) resources, according to a discipline that provides acceptably optimal system-wide timeliness.
-Figure 1 shows the execution of three threads [16].
+The propagated thread context is intended to be used by node schedulers for resolving all node-local resource contention among threads (i.e., segments) such as that for node's physical (e.g., CPU) and logical (e.g., locks) resources, according to a discipline that provides acceptably optimal system-wide timeliness.